 Corequisite(s): SASE 527 and content area methods course(s).
 Prerequisite(s): SASE 509 or EDFD 509.
 Restriction(s): Students must be enrolled in a Master of Arts in Teaching (MAT), Instructional Teaching Certificate (CRI), or Master of Education (MED).
 This is the first course in a two-semester sequence (SASE 526, SASE 543).
 This course focuses on developing classroom practices necessary for student teaching and the beginning of a professional career in teaching, building from the knowledge and skills developed in previous courses in the professional sequence.
 In conjunction with SASE 527-Fieldwork, students have the opportunity to observe in classrooms and to do individual, small group, and whole class teaching.
 Students investigate democratic classroom practice by focusing on curriculum development; creating a positive, well-structured climate for learning in their classrooms; learning and practicing techniques for effective classroom management; and choosing appropriate teaching strategies and assessments to create successful learning experiences for their students.
 May be repeated for a maximum of 6 credits.

-Corequisite(s): SASE 526 and content area methods course(s).
-Prerequisite(s): SASE 505 or EDFD 505; and SASE 509 or EDFD 509; and SASE 516 or EDFD 516; and SASE 517; and SASE 518; and EDFD 519 or SASE 519; and READ 501.
-Restriction(s): Students must be enrolled in a Master of Arts in Teaching (MAT), Instructional Teaching Certificate (CRI), Educational Services Certificate (CRE) or Master of Education (MED).
+Corequisite(s): SASE 526.
+Restriction(s): AFC; Students must be enrolled in a Master of Arts in Teaching (MAT) or Instructional Teaching Certificate (CRI).
 Special fee.
-Students will spend 175 hours, or approximately three days per week, in a selected public school.
+Students will spend 175 hours, or approximately two days per week, in an assigned public school.
 Activities include, but are not limited to, observing classroom teachers, facilitating small group and individual instruction, participating in after-school activities, tutoring, attending department meetings, shadowing and interviewing students and teachers, lesson planning and teaching, and assessing student work.
 May be repeated once for a maximum of 6 credits.
+Students must submit a Clinical Year application before registering for this course: the application is due by March 1 for Fall Clinical I and by October 1 for Spring Clinical I.

 will determine the pattern of curriculum in American education in the American public schools from K-12 grades.
 Accepted manner of designing such curricula and professional bodies and individuals who play leading roles in the process of curriculum design.
 Connection of community interest and power structures in society which are related to the professional decisions.
 Full time student teaching in the public schools of New Jersey for the duration of a semester is required of all students who complete the regular program of certification requirements.
 6 hour lab requirements.
 May be repeated once for a maximum of 12 credits.